bjerrep/filuxe/doc/forwarder.rst

 Rules
 ************************************************************

+The rules file is needed only if forwarding should be changed from the default 'just forward everything as is' and/or the file deleter should be activated with 'max_files' different from the default implicit value of 'unlimited'.

 The rules file is in json and consist of a default section and a list of directories needing special settings.
 Both entries are optional and the rules file itself is optional as well.
 The default behavior of the forwarder is that all files are forwarded and that there are no limit for the number of files.

 A rules file could look like this: